 Leach, Dr Michael

-Dr Michael Leach specialises in writing about wildlife, particularly mammals and birds.
-He spent six years as a cameraman filming natural history documentaries for the BBC and Independent TV.
-An experienced field naturalist he has worked with animals on all seven continents.
-His 28 books cover subjects ranging from apes to owls and big cats to hippos and have been translated into 10 languages.
-Publishers include Random House, Blandford, Hatchette and A & C Black.
-Michael has written for both children and adults, often illustrated with his own wildlife photographs.
-Website: www.michael-leach.co.uk.
-Contact: firstname.lastname@example.org
+Dr Michael Leach has written 30 books on wildlife and the natural world.
+He spent six years as a cameraman, filming more than 100 natural history documentaries for the BBC and Independent TV.
+A highly experienced field naturalist he has worked with animals on all seven continents.
+His books cover subjects from apes to big cats and field guides to encyclopaedias: these have been translated into 12 languages.
+Publishers include Random House, Arcturus, Firefly, Blandford, Hatchette and A & C Black.
+Michael writes for both children and adults, often illustrating the text with his own wildlife photographs.
+He is a regular at schools around the world, as visiting author or contributing to Science Week, Environmental week, World Book days etc. Website: www.michael-leach.co.uk.
+Contact: email@example.com

 Mark Levesley is a science textbook author, working primarily on books that match the specifications of the UK National Curriculum.
 He is a biochemist by training, and writes biology and chemistry content as well as working as series editor for some of the UK’s most successful courses used in lower secondary education (11 – 16 year olds).
 These include Exploring Science (now in its fourth edition), GCSE courses for all three ‘awarding bodies’ in England (Edexcel, AQA, OCR) and books focusing on the mathematical and literacy skills needed in science.
 He is published by Pearson, Hodder Education and HarperCollins.
 Website: www.levesley.com Contact: firstname.lastname@example.org